vanderkilu/pollr/README.md

 2. practical understanding of models + mongodb documents and subdocuments
 3. creating restful api with express(node.js)
 4. Permission
-5.testing using mocha and chai
+5. testing using mocha and chai
-6.cors
+6. cors

 ## Project setup
 ```